gcivil-nyu-org/fall2019-cs-gy-6063-team-debug_entities/docs/definition_of_ready.md

 # Definition of Ready

-* The user story has been estimated by the team
+- [ ] The user story has a description.
-* Product owner has approved the user story
+- [ ] The user story has defined acceptance criteria.
+E.g. "This user story is done when ..."
-* The user story has defined acceptance criteria
+- [ ] The product owner has approved the user story.
-* All dependencies of the user story are complete
+- [ ] The user story has been given an unanimous estimate by the team.